georgeyord/backstage-challenge/README.md

 ##### **Initial Setup and Verification**

-- Add the `sample-backend` plugin to your Backstage application.
-TODO: [https://backstage.io/docs/plugins/integrating-plugin-into-software-catalog#import-your-plugin-and-embed-in-the-entities-page](plugin integration)
+- Add the `sample-backend` plugin to your Backstage application. [https://backstage.io/docs/plugins/integrating-plugin-into-software-catalog#import-your-plugin-and-embed-in-the-entities-page](plugin integration)
-- Run Bakcstage and verify the functionality by accessing the provided endpoints (`/api/sample-backend/health` and `/api/sample-backend/users`).
+- Run Bakcstage and verify the functionality by accessing the provided endpoints (`/api/sample/health` and `/api/sample/users`).

 **Questions**